kolenaIO/kolena/docs/core-concepts/index.md

     ---

-    Test cases and test suites are WRITEME
+    Test cases and test suites are used to organize test data in Kolena.
 </div>

 <div class="grid cards" markdown>